emqx/emqx-plugin-sdv/README.md

 If there is already a message in flight, the `maybe_send` notification will be ignored.

-If there is no message in flight, the dispatcher will read the `sdv_fanout_ids` table to check if there is any message to be sent to the subscriber, if found, the dispatcher will send the message to the subscriber with QoS=1 topic = `agent/${VIN}/proxy/request/${request_id}`, monitor the subscriber process, and insert the sent message into the inflight table.
+If there is no message in flight, the dispatcher will read the `sdv_fanout_ids` table to check if there is any message to be sent to the subscriber, if found, the dispatcher will send the message to the subscriber with QoS=1 topic = `agent/${VIN}/proxy/request/${REQ_ID}`, monitor the subscriber process, and insert the sent message into the inflight table.

+Note, the topic prefix is configurable by the `topic_prefix` in the configuration.

 If a `'DOWN'` message is received from the subscriber, the dispatcher will remove the subscriber from the inflight table.
 The next `maybe_send` notification will be sent to the dispatcher pool after the vehicle reconnects and send heartbeat again.